Lacamoura48/human-pose-to-3d/README.md

-# CCDIKSolver + Mixamo 3D Model Example
+# MediaPipe Pose Detection + 3D Model Animation

-Welcome to an interactive playground for real-time 3D character posing and Inverse Kinematics (IK) using [Three.js](https://threejs.org/) and the powerful [CCDIKSolver](https://threejs.org/docs/#examples/en/animation/CCDIKSolver)!
+Welcome to a real-time pose detection application that captures human poses from video input and applies them to a 3D character using [MediaPipe](https://mediapipe.dev/), [Three.js](https://threejs.org/), and [CCDIKSolver](https://threejs.org/docs/#examples/en/animation/CCDIKSolver)!

 ## ✨ What is this?
-This project demonstrates how to load a Mixamo 3D character, visualize its skeleton, and manipulate its limbs and joints using CCD (Cyclic Coordinate Descent) IK in the browser.
-Move the hands, feet, or hips with intuitive controls and watch the character's pose update in real time—no animation experience required!
+This project demonstrates how to detect human poses from video input using MediaPipe's pose detection model and transfer those poses to a Mixamo 3D character in real time.
+Upload a video, watch the AI detect the human pose, and see your 3D model mirror those movements with natural joint constraints!

+- **MediaPipe Integration**: Real-time human pose detection from video input
-- **CCDIKSolver Integration**: Real-time IK for hands and feet, with joint constraints for natural movement.
+- **CCDIKSolver Integration**: Natural pose transfer to 3D model with joint constraints
-- **Transform Controls**: Drag and position IK targets directly in the scene.
+- **Video Input Support**: Upload and process video files for pose detection

 ## 🕹️ How to Use
 1. **Install dependencies:**